Spbaehr/IoT49/doc/windows.md

 ## Flash the MicroPython Firmware to the ESP32

 Connect the ESP32 to the computer via USB.
-Open a command window and type
+Open a Windows `Command Prompt` and type

 ```
 flash.py